hhandika/spades-runner/README.md

 spr auto -d [your-clean-read-folder] --dry
 ```

-For more option:
+For more options:

 ```
 spr --help
 ```

 ## Installation
 Installation is similar to [simple-qc](https://github.com/hhandika/simple-qc).
 For now, please follow the instruction in simple-qc.
-Then install spades.
-You could also check if you already have SPAdes installed in your system:
+Then, check if SPAdes is already installed in your system:

 ```
 spr check
 ```

-It will shows your system information and spades version you have.
+It will shows your system information and SPAdes version you have.
 This is an output example from my computer:

 ```
 System Information